Is It Safe to Take St. John’s Wort and Cannabis at the Same Time?

 Eventually, upon further research, this claim has been proven to be inaccurate:

-For example, if you’re using cannabis to alleviate the side effects of cancer treatment, you will certainly feel less depressed.
-But, using cannabis solely for depression can be… well, sticky.
+For example, if you’re using Cannabis to alleviate the side effects of cancer treatment, you will certainly feel less depressed.
+However, using Cannabis solely for depression can be…well, sticky.

 There is not a one-size-fits-all: